 Extract from the National Park regulations:

-- it is strictly forbidden to leave the marked paths as well as the resting areas marked with yellow posts
+- it is strictly forbidden to leave the marked paths as well as the resting areas marked with posts

 - no litter